shahaf-Segal/phones-frontend/README.md

 1. Open the app in your browser.
 2. Edit and Add new phones
 3. Sort and Filter to view Phones differently

+## Approach
+My goal was to create a single-page application for the phone directory, providing a seamless user experience by keeping all functionalities on one page.
+This design allows users to add, view, and edit within the same interface, eliminating the need to navigate between different pages.
+This ensures that all data and editing features are easily accessible and intuitive to use.